Back to Home

 The primary unit of seating inventory.
 Tables have a fixed capacity (typically 10 seats) and come in two types:

-• CAPTAIN_PAYG Table: The Table Captain creates the table but each guest pays for their own seat when they join.
+• Captain's Table: The Table Captain creates the table but each guest pays for their own seat when they join.

 Seat